Anyways, I created this portfolio tracking solution for a couple of reasons:

 e.
 Column M is where you define the Type of investment.
 This is a lookup from the Investment Type list you defined above.
 This is used in the Portfolio Monitor workbook within the Holdings worksheet.

 f.
 Columns N, O, and P are calcualated given the transactions that you enter on the Transaction Log worksheet.
 Do not touch these.

 g.
 Column Q is for defining a “user price”.
 You would do this for securities or assets that are not understood by Yahoo.
-For example, I like to monitor my total net worth including the value of my house, so I use this field to specify the value of my house.
+For example, I like to monitor my total net worth including the value of my house and other un-quoted holdings, so I use this field to specify the value of those holdings.

 h.
 Column R is for defining the “Previous” price for this asset.
 Again, for things that are not priced by Yahoo, you can define a previous user price, so that your daily P&L calculations on the Portfolio Monitor workbook are accurate.

 5. Transaction codes and their descriptions are provided in cell t3.
 These codes are used on the transaction log sheet.
 They can be over ridden in case you plan on uploading a list of transactions from your broker, and if they use different transaction codes.

 6. The above only needs to be done once, except for step 4, which needs to be performed every time you add a new holding to your portfolio.

 7. Next, open up the Transaction Log worksheet.
 The columns, and their usage is as follows:

 a.
 TxID is a simple numeric identifier for a specific transaction.
 Ultimately, this may be used to specify what lot to sell, how ever for now it is reference only.